 What can I expect?

-The program is delivered two days per week for ten weeks.
+The program is delivered two days per week for nine weeks (including non-accredited units).
 Each day’s training is delivered at 2 facilities, including Sprout Cooking School and CBS Inc, as you work towards four valuable units of competency:

 When you successfully complete the program, participants receive: